 7. Supply your financial information.

-Here is where you and your parent(s) (if applicable) will provide your financial information.
-For the 2019-2020 FAFSA season, you will need 2017 tax returns!
-Let me repeat – you will need 2017 tax returns if you are filling out the FAFSA starting October 1, 2018, for the 2019-2020 school year.
+Here is where you and your parent(s) will provide your financial information.
+For the 2020-2021 FAFSA season, you will need 2018 tax returns!
+Let me repeat – you will need 2018 tax returns if you are filling out the FAFSA starting October 1, 2019, for the 2020-2021 school year.

 You will be guided through parents’ tax filing status and parent assets before entering information about the student’s income.
 For parents’ assets, do not include the value of your primary residence.